dpmcgonigle-research/pyidk/README.md

 1. **Arbitrary numeric features** — the kernel operates on ordinary `N x d` arrays.
-2. **Temporal representations are separate from the kernel** — states, transitions, windows, and phase augmentation are preprocessing choices, not separate IDK algorithms.
+2. **Temporal representations are separate from the kernel** — states, transitions, windows, and phase augmentation are part of preprocessing.
 3. **Variable-length sequences without padding** — `SequenceBatch` stores concatenated observations plus sequence offsets.
 4. **Sparse embeddings** — point and distribution embeddings use SciPy CSR matrices.
 5. **Extensible partition construction** — sampling and partitioning are independent abstractions so regional/stratified sampling can be added later.
-6. **Reasonable performance without premature optimization** — NumPy/SciPy vectorization
-   and chunked distance calculations first; compiled/JIT paths can be added only after profiling demonstrates a need.
-7. **Clean-room implementation** — this project is intended to be implemented from published algorithm descriptions and mathematical definitions, not copied from other IDK software implementations.

 ## Status

 This is an **alpha-quality research implementation**.
-The API may change.
+The API will likely change.

-Implemented in 0.1.0:

-- `SequenceBatch` for variable-length sequences
-- feature standardization and min-max scaling
-- point representations
-- lagged/transition representations
-- fixed-length temporal windows
-- normalized phase augmentation
-- uniform partition sampling
-- iNNE-style hypersphere isolation partitions
-- sparse Isolation Kernel point embeddings
-- sparse Isolation Distributional Kernel group embeddings
-- pairwise kernel similarity
-- mathematical and behavioral unit tests

-Deliberately deferred:
+Potential future additions:

 - anomaly detectors
 - recovery logic